How to Check the Date a Photo was Taken in Windows 11

 Checking photo taken date using File Explorer

-1. Open File Explorer by clicking on the folder icon on the taskbar or pressing the Windows Key + E shortcut.
+1. Open File Explorer by clicking on the folder icon on the taskbar or pressing Windows Key + E.

-3. Right-click on the photo file and select Properties from the context menu.Photo Properties Windows 11
+3. Right-click the photo file and choose Properties from the menu.Photo Properties Windows 11

-5. Under the Origin section, you will find the Date taken field, which displays the date and time the photo was taken.How to Check the Date a Photo was Taken in Windows 11
+5. Look under the Origin section for the Date taken field, which shows when the photo was taken.How to Check the Date a Photo was Taken in Windows 11

 Enabling the “Date taken” or “Date picture taken” column in File Explorer

-If you have a folder containing many photos and you want to view the date taken for all of them at once, you can add a “Date taken” column to File Explorer.
-Here’s how to do it:
+If you want to see the taken date for lots of photos at once, you can add a special column in File Explorer.
+Here’s how:

-1. Open File Explorer and navigate to the folder containing your photos.
+1. Open File Explorer and go to your photo folder.

-5. Check the box next to Date taken or Date Picture Taken, then click OK.Show photo taken date in Windows 11
+4. Find and tick Date taken or Date Picture Taken, then hit OK.Show photo taken date in Windows 11

 Linked issue: Windows 11 File Explorer Not Refreshing Automatically